kwek20/Test/tutorials/Quiz.md

 >Never share your seed
 ```

-How many times should you use a deposit address?
+From [4.send-tokens](4.send-tokens.md), how many times should you use a deposit address?

 a) never

 b) as many as you want

 c) 1

 ```